bgonzalezbustamante/academic-kickstart/Netlify/content/authors/rcuevas/_index.md

   url: "http://www.inap.uchile.cl/"

 # Short bio (displayed in user profile at end of posts)
-bio: Lecturer in the Institute for Public Affairs at the Universidad de Chile.
+bio: Lecturer in the Institute of Public Affairs at the Universidad de Chile.

 interests:
 - International politics